extremecode/extremecode.github.io/ML/stat/kruskalwallis.md

 Women: 23K, 41K, 54K, 66K, 90K = 2 + 6 + 9 + 12 + 15 = 44.
 Men: 45K, 55K, 60K, 70K, 72K = 8 + 10 + 11 + 13 + 14 = 56.
 Minorities: 20K, 30K, 34K, 40K, 44K = 1 + 3 + 4 + 5 + 7 = 20.

+Step 4: Calculate the H statistic: h-test

+Where:

+n = sum of sample sizes for all samples, c = number of samples,
+Tj = sum of ranks in the jth sample, nj = size of the jth sample. h-test-2

+H = 6.72

+Step 5: Find the critical chi-square value, with c-1 degrees of freedom.
+For 3 – 1 degrees of freedom and an alpha level of .05, the critical chi square value is 5.9915.

+Step 6: Compare the H value from Step 4 to the critical chi-square value from Step 5.

+If the critical chi-square value is less than the H statistic, reject the null hypothesis that the medians are equal.

+If the chi-square value is not less than the H statistic, there is not enough evidence to suggest that the medians are unequal.

+In this case, 5.9915 is less than 6.72, so you can reject the null hypothesis.